McKinley High School (Canton, Ohio): Football

-Canton McKinley is 7th in the nation in football wins all-time, with 827 as of December 2017.
-McKinley is also second in Ohio in win total.
+Canton McKinley is 10th in the nation in football wins all-time, with 873 as of December 2023.
+McKinley is also second in Ohio in win totals.
+McKinley has won 12 State Titles and 2 National Titles.

-Prior to the start of the current playoff format in Ohio high school football, McKinley had won seven AP poll titles.
 Since the playoff format began, McKinley has won three State Titles, in 1981, 1997, and 1998.
 They have been State Runner-Up three times in 1977, 1985, and 2004.

+McKinley plays at Tom Benson Hall of Fame Stadium (formerly Fawcett Stadium), which seats over 22,500 fans.
+The stadium, part of Hall of Fame Village, is also home to the NFL's annual Pro Football Hall of Fame Game.

 McKinley–Massillon rivalry

 The Canton McKinley vs. Massillon Washington rivalry is the 13th most played rivalry in the nation, with 129 meetings between the schools.
 The rivalry is also tied for the nation's 14th oldest, dating back to 1894 and was profiled in the November 14, 1994 issue of Sports Illustrated.
 The Great American Rivalry Series which features the nation's top high school football rivalries has highlighted the rivalry 11 times since 2006.